ghewgill/neon-lang/gh-pages/overview.md

 ## Pointers

-Pointers can only point to records.
+Pointers can only point to classes.
 Pointers are declared with `POINTER TO` and allocated with `NEW`.

     TYPE Person IS CLASS